 That pretty well covers the first three years of debugging efforts.
 Every week or two I would become obsessed by one or another of these suspicions, and dig deeply into it.
 I’d investigate to see how things worked, and whether I could find something that was being done incorrectly.

 Usually I couldn’t.
-And when I did think I’d found the problem, the glitch would hide itself for a few days, and then return a few days later, once I’d moved on to other things.
+And when I did think I’d found the problem, the glitch would hide itself, and then return a few days or weeks later, once I’d moved on to other things.

 And so the bug quietly persisted.